tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

 1. `javadoc` — generates HTML documentation from your source files
    - information source
-     - Packages
+     - packages
-     - Public classes and interfaces
+     - public classes and interfaces
-     - Public and protected fields
+     - public and protected fields
-     - Public and protected constructors and methods
+     - public and protected constructors and methods
    - assets directory — `/doc-files` directory for assets
    - syntax
      - `/** ... */`